The Early Beatles

 The Early Beatles is the Beatles' sixth album released on Capitol Records, and their eighth album overall for the American market.
-All of the tracks on this album had previously been issued on the early 1964 Vee-Jay Records release Introducing...
-The Beatles.
+All eleven tracks on this album were previously issued on the Vee-Jay Records release Introducing...
+The Beatles, released in January, 1964.
 The front cover photo for this album features the same back cover photo for the British LP Beatles for Sale.

 The album is included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).

 Background

-Vee-Jay Records had gained American distribution rights to the tracks on this album before the group became popular in America (because Capitol Records, the US subsidiary of EMI which owned the Beatles' record label Parlophone, had declined to release the group's records in America), and their releases had initially failed to chart.
+Vee-Jay Records had gained American distribution rights to the tracks on this album before the Beatles became popular in America (Capitol Records, the US subsidiary of EMI which owned the Beatles' record label Parlophone, had declined to release the group's records in America), and their releases had initially failed to chart.
 But after the group became famous, Vee-Jay, still holding the rights to the early material, was able to reissue them in America and this time the records sold in the millions.
 Capitol filed a lawsuit attempting to stop Vee Jay from distributing the tracks, but was unsuccessful.
-In October 1964, Vee-Jay's license to distribute the Beatles recordings they possessed expired, thus giving Capitol the distribution rights for the tracks on the album.
+In October 1964, Vee-Jay's license to distribute the Beatles recordings it possessed expired, thus giving Capitol the distribution rights for the tracks on the album.